-The term piracy denotes illegal and deceptive use, copying and reproduction of someone’s work, wherein, piracy committed in the web world is known as online piracy.
-Illegal Duplication or reproduction of an original work such as a cinematograph film on internet platform constitutes to online copyright piracy or infringement.
+The term piracy denotes illegal and deceptive use, copying, and reproduction of someone’s work, wherein, piracy committed in the web world is known as online piracy.
+Illegal Duplication or reproduction of original work such as a cinematograph film on an internet platform constitutes online copyright piracy or infringement.

-The addition of Sections 65A for protection against evasion of technological measures and 65B for protection of rights management information such as name of the owner/performer or copyright information etc., in the copyright act through the 2012 amendment, further paves way for combating challenges posed by the new age digital technology such as online piracy, which undoubtedly effects and infringes copyrights in films, music and other works.[vii]
+The addition of Sections 65A for protection against evasion of technological measures and 65B for protection of rights management information such as the name of the owner/performer or copyright information etc., in the copyright act through the 2012 amendment, further paves way for combating challenges posed by the new-age digital technology such as online piracy, which undoubtedly effects and infringes copyrights in films, music, and other works.[vii]

 ‘Rogue’ and ‘Hydra Headed Rogue’ websites in light of the UTV Software case:

-Rogue websites are the sites which run for unethical or malicious purposes and infringe copyright in a work.
-While, Hydra-headed Rogue websites can be defined as mirror websites of the existing rogue website, which on being blocked, multiplies or resurfacesinto different alpha-numeric sites, i.e., the operator shifts from one site to another by changing a digit or letter, by ‘whack a mole’ effect[viii].
+Rogue websites are the sites that run for unethical or malicious purposes and infringe copyright in a work.
+While, Hydra-headed Rogue websites can be defined as mirror websites of the existing rogue website, which on being blocked, multiplies or resurfaces into different alpha-numeric sites, i.e., the operator shifts from one site to another by changing a digit or letter, by ‘whack a mole’ effect[viii].

-The court in this case analysed and explainedthe definition and nature of rogue websites.
+The court in this case analyzed and explained the definition and nature of rogue websites.
 According to the court, the websites which predominantly and primarily shares and allows streaming of illegal, pirated/infringing content or provide a searchable database with links to third-party ‘Flagrantly Infringing Online Locations’, are known as ‘Rogue Websites’.
-Such website circumvents technological measures or court’s orders, masks registrant’s or user’s details facilitates easy and free access to pirated movies thus infringing copyright in the movie.
+Such a website circumvents technological measures or court orders, masks registrant’s or user’s details facilitates easy and free access to pirated movies thus infringing copyright in the movie.